kroma-network/kroma-specs/specs/protocol/span-batches.md

 ### RLP encoding for only variable length fields

 Further size optimization can be done by packing variable length fields, such as `access_list`.
-However, doing this will introduce much more code complexity, comparing to benefiting by size reduction.
+However, doing this will introduce much more code complexity, compared to benefiting from size reduction.

 Our goal is to find the sweet spot on code complexity - span batch size tradeoff.
 I decided that using RLP for all variable length fields will be the best option,